Stochastic Approximation Approaches to Group Distributionally Robust Optimization and Beyond: Introduction

 where $\P_1,\ldots,\P_m$ denote $m$ distributions.
 A motivating example is federated learning, where a centralized model is deployed at multiple clients, each of which faces a (possibly) different data distribution \citep{pmlr-v97-mohri19a}.

 Supposing that samples can be drawn from all distributions freely, we develop efficient SA approaches for (\ref{eqn:group:dro}), in favor of their light computations over SAA methods.
-As elaborated by \citet[\S 3.2]{nemirovski-2008-robust}, we can cast (\ref{eqn:group:dro}) as a stochastic convex-concave saddle-point problem:
+As elaborated by \citet[\S~3.2]{nemirovski-2008-robust}, we can cast (\ref{eqn:group:dro}) as a stochastic convex-concave saddle-point problem:

-where $\Delta_m=\{\q \in \R^m: \q \geq 0, \sum_{i=1}^m q_i=1\}$ is the ($m{-}1$)-dimensional simplex, and then solve (\ref{eqn:convex:concave}) by their mirror descent stochastic approximation method, namely stochastic mirror descent (SMD).
+where $\Delta_m=\{\q \in \R^m| \q \geq\mathbf{0}, \sum_{i=1}^m q_i=1\}$ is the ($m{-}1$)-dimensional simplex, and then solve (\ref{eqn:convex:concave}) by their mirror descent stochastic approximation method, namely stochastic mirror descent (SMD).
 In fact, several recent studies have adopted this (or similar) strategy to optimize (\ref{eqn:convex:concave}).
 But, unfortunately, we found that existing results are unsatisfactory because they either deliver a loose sample complexity \citep{Gouop_DRO}, suffer subtle dependency issues in their analysis~\citep{Online:Multiple:Distribution,DRO:Online:Game}, or hold only in expectation \citep{NEURIPS2022_e90b00ad}.

-As a starting point, we first provide a routine application of SMD to (\ref{eqn:convex:concave}), and discuss the theoretical guarantees.
+As a starting point, we first provide a routine application of SMD to (\ref{eqn:convex:concave}), and discuss the theoretical guarantee.
 In each iteration, we draw $1$ sample from every distribution to construct unbiased estimators of $R_i(\cdot)$ and its gradient, and then update both $\w$ and $\q$ by SMD.
-The proposed method achieves an $O(\sqrt{(\log m)/T})$ convergence rate in expectation and with high probability, where $T$ is the number of iterations.
+The proposed method achieves an $O(\sqrt{(\log m)/T})$ convergence rate in expectation and with high probability, where $T$ is the total number of iterations.
 As a result, we obtain an $O(m(\log m)/\epsilon^2)$ sample complexity for finding an $\epsilon$-optimal solution of (\ref{eqn:convex:concave}), which matches the $\Omega(m/\epsilon^2)$ lower bound \citep[Theorem~5]{DRO:Online:Game} up to a logarithmic factor, and tighter than the $O(m^2 (\log m)/\epsilon^2)$ bound of \citet{Gouop_DRO} by an $m$ factor.
 While being straightforward, this result seems \emph{new} for GDRO.
+Additionally, we note that the aforementioned method requires setting the number of iterations $T$ in advance, which could be inconvenient in practice.
+To avoid this limitation, we further propose an \emph{anytime} algorithm by using time-varying step sizes, and obtain an $\O(\sqrt{(\log m)/t})$ \footnote{We use the $\O$ notation to hide constant factors as well as polylogarithmic factors in $t$.} convergence rate at each iteration $t$.